-After you activate Sensitive Data Discovery and Protection (SDDP) and configure risks levels and sensitive data detection rules, SDDP automatically scans your data assets for sensitive data.
-On the Overview page of the SDDP console, you can view the current status of SDDP and statistics on authorized data assets, sensitive data detection, static desensitization, and anomalous events.
+After you activate Sensitive Data Discovery and Protection (SDDP) and configure risk levels and sensitive data detection rules, you can view the summary information on the Overview page of the SDDP console.
+The summary information includes statistics on authorized data assets, sensitive data detection, static de-identification, and anomalous activities.

 View statistics on authorized data assets

-In the Data Protection Authorization section, you can view statistics on authorized data assets, including the proportion of authorized data assets in all your data assets.
-For each service, this section displays the total number of data assets, the number of authorized data assets, the number of unauthorized data assets, the number of times that data assets are scanned, and the number of scanned objects or tables.
+In the Data asset authorization section, you can view statistics on authorized data assets, such as the proportion of data assets that SDDP is authorized to access in all your data assets.
+For each service, this section displays the total number of data assets, the number of data assets that SDDP is authorized to access, and the number of unauthorized data assets.
+This section also displays the total number of times that SDDP scans data assets, and the number of objects or tables that SDDP scanned.

-In the Billed Consumption section, you can view the size of structured data scanned, unstructured data scanned, and data de-identified by SDDP.
-You can click the tabs to view the data scanned or de-identified on the current day, in the last seven days, in the current month, and in the current year.
+In the Billed consumption section, you can view the size of structured data scanned, unstructured data scanned, and data de-identified by SDDP.
+You can click the tabs to view the data scanned or de-identified on the current day, in the current week, in the current month, and in the current year.

-- Structured data refers to data stored in MaxCompute, RDS, OSS, Tablestore, user-created databases hosted on ECS instances, PolarDB-X, and PolarDB.
+- Structured data refers to data stored in MaxCompute, ApsaraDB RDS, OSS, Tablestore, self-managed databases hosted on ECS instances, DRDS, and PolarDB.
 Unstructured data refers to data stored in OSS.

-- The billing unit for static de-identification is cell.
+- The billing unit for de-identification is cell.

-- The statistics in this section may not be updated in a timely manner.
-We recommend that you use the statistics for reference only and check your bills for actual service usage.
+- The statistics in this section may not be updated in real time.
+We recommend that you use the statistics only for reference and check your bills for actual service usage.

-You can click Billing Details to go to the Bills page in User Center, where you can view the details of each bill.
+Click Billing details to go to the Bills page in User Center, where you can view the details of each bill.